 Just like having longer leases with your tenants helps the bottom line, having them renew their leases when they do eventually run out is just as important.

 Keeping your tenants for multiple years basically boils down to keeping them happy.
 If your tenants are happy with their place and the way it is managed then you give them less motivation to look elsewhere.
 Here are a few ways to stay on your tenants good side:

 It is important to keep an open line of communication with your tenants so they always know where to reach you in the event any issues come up.

 It also helps establish and maintain a good relationship with your tenants, which can help with everything from getting paid on time to retention.

+Nobody wants to sit with a broken air conditioner during a heat wave.
 Getting to things like maintenance requests quickly can make a huge difference in the happiness of your tenants.